 Active in the Society for Vascular Surgery, Stoner is an active leader in the organization’s comparative effectiveness research, patient safety and quality initiatives.
 He is editor of the International Journal of Angiology and a reviewer for several other journals, including Annals of Surgery, Annals of Vascular Surgery and the Journal of the American College of Surgeons.

-He earned his bachelor’s and medical degrees at University of Buffalo and completed internship and residency in surgery at Medical College of Virginia.
+He earned his bachelor’s and medical degrees at the University of Buffalo and completed an internship and residency in surgery at the Medical College of Virginia.
 He also completed a fellowship in vascular surgery at Harvard University’s Massachusetts General Hospital.

 Stoner has published more than 150 papers and book chapters.